-If the individuals in your organization are having a difficult time adapting and adjusting to organizational change, Mastering the Change Curve is your remedy.
+If individuals in your organization are having a difficult time adapting and adjusting to organizational change, Mastering the Change Curve is your remedy.
 It's an easy and effective change management assessment guide for bringing issues to the surface, providing a framework for healthy growth, and empowering individuals to shift their focus from the past to the future - without stalling or spinning their wheels.

-How it Works
+How It Works ▼

 Mastering the Change Curve is based upon years of research, experience, and the Kubler-Ross grief model.
 Using a current change initiative as a frame of reference, individuals respond to a series of 24 statements that describe responses to change, choosing from a five-point scale of "Almost Totally True" to "Almost Totally Untrue."
 The soft-skills assessment identifies which change phase the individual is currently experiencing, and it also provides subscores in each of the dimensions.

-Uses and Applications
+Uses & Applications ▼

-- Provide support at the early stages of a new change effort.
+- Provide support at the early stages of a new change effort

-- Help individuals adapt to changes they did not initiate.
+- Help individuals adapt to changes they did not initiate

-- Gauge and interpret individual or team reactions to change.
+- Gauge and interpret individual or team reactions to change

-- Bring issues and concerns to the surface.
+- Bring issues and concerns to the surface

-- Spark discussion during a planning session, team-building session, or management retreat.
+- Spark discussion during a planning session, team-building session, or management retreat

 - Pinpoint one's current stage in the change management assessment process